red-gate/ks/README.md

 # ks

-Kubernetes series
+A Kubernetes series

+Docker, Kubernetes + the database.

-The objective of this series is to create a web application using kubernetes.
-We will evolve the application from a development enviroment to a production environment and add different pieces as we go.
+Here we showcase the evolution of a simple web application as we learn Docker and Kubernetes.
+Our only contraint is to try use Kubernetes through all our environments while we evolve the application from a development enviroment to a production environment and add different pieces as we go.

 ## Why Kubernetes